AdamKyle/flare/README.md

 For example, you can read [here](https://medium.com/@agavitalis/how-to-send-an-email-in-laravel-using-gmail-smtp-server-53d962f01a0c) about setting up gmail with laravel.

-## Telescope for development

-I use Laravel Telescope to monitor jobs and queues as well as a few other things when developing to help make sure things are working smoothly.

-You can enable this in the env file when you are developing.

-If you make changes to a job or event, make sure to restart not just the queue, but the web sockets as well.

 ## Testing

 - `composer phpunit` this will also generate code coverage report.